samotari/bleskomat-v1-raspberrypi/interface.md

 ## Camera

-The [camera][camera] is connected to the @@ port of the Rpi.
+The [camera][camera] is connected to the CSI port of the Rpi near to the network connector.

 The camara input needs to be enabled by running `sudo raspi-conf`.
 Then select "Interfacing Options" -> "P1 Camera" -> Enable.
 After the reboot a video device should appear in `dmesg` output and also a corresponding device file `/dev/video0` should be ready.

-To test if the camera works run `raspistill -o image.jpg` which should capture a picture.
+To test if the camera works run `raspistill -o image.jpg` which captures a picture to a file.
+Similarly `raspivid -o video.h246`

-### Trouble Shooting
+###

 Running `raspistill -o image.jpg` gives the following output:
 ```